publisha/shakespeareplay/readme.md

 #### The home page cover
 - You now need the cover image from the book.
 - You can open the PDF of the cover in Photoshop and crop down to the front of the cover.
 In other words, remove the back and spine.
-- The cover image needs to be 1400 pixels wide, becaseu we need this later for the eBook.
+- The cover image needs to be 1400 pixels wide, because we need this later for the eBook.
 - save this image as a JPEG in the **images** folder within the **docs** folder in your repository that you downloaded from GitHub.
 - Now edit the index.xhtml file and put the file name of the image where instructed in the markup.
 Also edit the ALT tag text.
 - When you view this index.xhtml file the image will be very large, so you must edit the styles.css file to change the width of the image.